 What better place to start this list than with the first ever card in the Diamond Kings series and the all-time hits king.
 The series got off to a great start with "Charlie Hustle" as card #1 in the 1982 set.

 24. 1985 - Alvin Davis: After winning the A.L.
 Rookie of the year in 1984, Davis was featured in the 1985 set.
 Davis wins the award for "best smile" in the series.
 He clearly was a big fan of the Diamond Kings Series and couldn't hold back his feelings of joy for being included.
+23. 1986 - Dwight Gooden: In 1986, Gooden was coming off a statistically dominant Cy Young Award winning season for the Mets.
+I particularly enjoy the single straight line in the background of this card.
+An unfortunate but simple foreshadowing of how Gooden's career flat-lined soon afterwards.

 Where to start with this card?
 How about the terrible stripped Pirates hats?
 Perhaps the mustache?
 How about the colorful specs of confetti sprinkled around him?
 Rhoden appears to be the guest of honor for a party in his name and he couldn't be happier.